GBHyland/automate-alfresco-connector/activity1-generate-save-docs.md

    - This can be a private file.
    - If you don't have a previous template you want to use and plan to follow my process exactly, download the _personnel-file.docx_ from this repository and use it; if so, be sure to use the specific variables I recommend below.
 4. Create a new form (or use a form you already have created).
-   - If following along this guide, create the form as follows:
+   - If you're creating your own form that matches your document template then create the form you want here.
+If you're following my exact example and used my form then create the form as follows:
      - **Name:** ```Create Message```
      - Add a text field with the following configuration:
        - **Label:** ```Your Name:```